iriusrisk/startleft/docs/startleft-processors/external-threat-model/mtmt/MTMT-Mapping.md

 ---

-A source mapping file (or 'mapping file' for short) describe how to identify components, dataflows, trust zones, threats and mitigations in source file and how to map them to the OTM equivalent.
+A source mapping file (or 'mapping file' for short) describe how to identify components, dataflows, TrustZones, threats and mitigations in source file and how to map them to the OTM equivalent.

 Let's see howto identify the different elements:

 ## Trustzones
-For the trust zones we need to write two fields: ``label`` and ``id``
+For the TrustZones we need to write two fields: ``label`` and ``id``

-The label will identify the MTMT trust zone by its type.
+The label will identify the MTMT TrustZone by its type.

-Let's see an example with a trust zone in the MTMT_example.tm7
+Let's see an example with a TrustZone in the MTMT_example.tm7:

 ![](img/MTMT_example.png)

-Our trustzone named ``Internet`` is of ``Generic Trust Border Boundary`` type.
+Our TrustZone named ``Internet`` is of ``Generic Trust Border Boundary`` type.